PatriciaAnduru/Quote-proje/README.md

 - Make contributions to the code.

 ## License
-- This project is licensed under the MIT Open Source license Copyright (c) 2019.
-[Peter Wachira](https://github.com/peter-wachira)
+- This project is licensed under the MIT Open Source license Copyright (c) 2020.
+[Patricia Anduru]